brettz9/atyourcommand/README.md

 replacing just that portion with whatever value is indicated by the user or by the web app which was delegated responsibility for the PUT/PATCH (an HTML/XML document is itself a kind of database).
-1. Add interfaces to the likes of Firefox's SQLite database (including for access to its localStorage contents) or to FileWriter/FileSystem and cached files (e.g., when right-clicking on a document, getting its HTML cache or resource file cache files, or its localStorage, etc. so no data is inaccessible) and HTTPQuery/PATCH requests for a potentially friendly and uniform approach (which could subsume the local SQLite API as well)
+1. Add interfaces to the likes of Firefox's **SQLite** database (including for access to its localStorage contents) or to **FileWriter/FileSystem** and **cached files** (e.g., when right-clicking on a document, getting its HTML cache or resource file cache files, or its localStorage, etc. so no data is inaccessible) and **HTTPQuery/PATCH** requests against local as well as remote data for a potentially friendly and uniform approach (which could subsume the local SQLite API as well)
-1. AtYourCommand to include HTTPQuery (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
+1. AtYourCommand to include **HTTPQuery** (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
-1. Conditional operator to check whether PUT, HTTPQuery, etc. is supported, and if so, change text sent to command line accordingly (convenience)
+1. Conditional operator for **PUT, HTTPQuery support detection**;
+if supported, change text sent to command line accordingly (convenience)
 1. Idea for command line apps to align themselves with a uniform, atyourcommand-friendly syntax to simplify supplying of data (and to allow for UI-building of such arguments for apps which are compliant).
 Indicate on wiki projects supporting.
-(Or better yet, parse existing help files or command line help flag commands, if structured enough.)
-Also allow joining of commands.
+(Or better yet, **parse existing help files or command line help flag commands**, if structured enough.)
+Also allow **joining of commands**.
 This could actually work with WebAppFind, e.g., to make flags prefixed with webappfind- along with its own modes (e.g., view, edit, binaryedit) or custom modes--see next todo.
-1. Make desktop app (e.g., Notepad++ plugin? though ideally also a database app to demo with data that is typically otherwise "locked away" to other apps) which allows right-click of text or a URL, etc., and then displays commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their `<text>` or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
+1. Make **desktop app demo** (e.g., Notepad++ plugin? though ideally also a database app to demonstrate how data that is typically otherwise "locked away" to other apps) can be shuffled off by right-click of text or a URL, etc.; also may itself display and make available for use the commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their `<text>` or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
 See also todo for WebAppFind
 re: possible command line syntax within filetypes.json.
+1. **Grab contents as text or HTML** (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` (and enhanced further to support `:selected()`, `:checked()`, or such) to get back other than an HTML string?) along with page text, URL, etc.; note: this ability to specify selectors for output is potentially distinct from specifying contexts via selector
+    1. Option to supply prompt for selector or JS/jQuery eval at run-time
+1. Support **eval-able custom selector definition retrieval** for context determination (as with custom selector definitions for node retrieval).

 # Higher priority to-dos (shorter)

-1. Add demo of data page being opened into WebAppFind and sent to web app which feeds data to a plug-in and receives data back for a PUT save back to the remote file (important for showing capability of native apps integrated with browser gaining same workflow access to the opening and, optionally, editing, of a document, including online editing).
-1. As per AppLauncher feature request, default to a specific, configurable executable path (or save multiple options for drop-down)
-1. Include pre-sets for opening into WebAppFind (and Firefox) and example like Notepad++
+1. If item is a **required item**, could prevent "submit" (currently not using `<form>`, so no submit).
-1. Investigate other applauncher.js aspects for possible types of substitutions?
+1. Investigate **other applauncher.js aspects** for possible types of substitutions?
-1. Make reference to potential use with filebrowser or filebrowser-enhanced links on the currently loaded file (optionally with args)
-1. To handle file:// URLs and c:\ paths that are right-clicked (or currently loaded) to: expose folder (or copy folder/file path), bare execution on desktop or with web app (without specific executable, args, etc.; also provide a prompt), e.g., for executables/batch files, see filebrowser enhanced to-do about splitting off its context menu/add-on bar file:// capabilities into separate add-on.
-1. Allow storage of own "path" environment for greater portability across OS.
-1. Might add items like fragment, `<div>`, or JSON-stringified array of current `<script src>`'s, `<link href>`'s or `<html manifest>` string.
+1. Add support for HTML fragments, `<div>`'s, or JSON-stringified arrays for hidden items like the `<script src>`'s, `<link href>`'s or `<html manifest>` on the page.
-1. Support saving of own custom selector definitions for contexts (and eval-able retrieval behaviors?) as well as custom selector definitions for node retrieval
-1. Option to view groups of selectors by output type (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).
+1. Include **pre-sets for opening into WebAppFind (and Firefox)** and example like Notepad++

 # Possible to-dos

+1. As per AppLauncher feature request, default to a **specific, configurable executable path** (or save multiple options for drop-down)
+1. Allow storage of **own "path" environment** for greater portability across OS.
+1. Option to **view groups of selectors by output type** (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).
-1. If a link type of command is chosen but no link is selected, find first link in page.
+1. If a link type of command is chosen but no link is selected, **find first item in page**.
 Same with images, videos, script files, stylesheets, etc.
-1. Display of commands in dialog: move up/down instead of alphabetical?
+1. Display of commands in dialog: **move up/down commands** instead of alphabetical?
-1. Create icons, etc.
-1. If item is required, could prevent "submit" (currently not using `<form>`, so no submit).
+1. **Create icons**, etc. for add-on and let user create for individual commands through SVG Edit?
-1. Might allow selection of submenus, separators, etc.
+1. Might allow selection of **submenus, separators, etc.**
-1. Any other command line necessities (besides quoted string escaping)?
+1. Any **other command line necessities** (besides quoted string escaping)?
-1. As per AppLauncher feature request, allow shortcuts on the toolbar; also modify to work with main menu, app-bar, or key command as well
+1. As per AppLauncher feature request, **allow shortcuts on the toolbar**;
+also modify to work with **main menu, app-bar, or key command** as well
-1. Ability to confirm selected text content is a path, URL or file URL, etc.?
+1. Ability to **confirm selected text content is the right type**: a path, URL or file URL, etc.?
-1. Allow atyourcommand to send content to web apps directly through WebAppFind code when present (as opposed to through command line)?
+1. Allow atyourcommand to **send content to web apps directly through WebAppFind** code when present (as opposed to through command line)?
-1. Remote site supply of commands
+1. **Remote site supply of commands**
 	1. Way for websites to register commands or groups of commands upon user introspection and permission
 	1. Served with special content type and protocol meant for external launching?